HaruNashii/HoyoUMU/README.md

 # 🎮 HoyoUMU

-**HoyoUMU** is a simple shell script that **downloads and sets up HoYoPlay using UMU and Proton-GE** automatically — no manual tinkering required.
+**HoyoUMU** is a application built in rust that **downloads and sets up HoYoPlay using UMU and Proton-GE** automatically — no manual tinkering required.

 ---